|

 burning of steel.

-Flow Molding analysis software
+Molding analysis software

-relative to costs
+to costs

-Discuss different types of undercuts and side pull options (can be customized
+- Different types of undercuts and side pull options (can be customized

 if prearranged with CAD manager of your various company)

-Discuss what challenges (flow, cooling, ejection, handling, maintenance)
+- Discuss what challenges (flow, cooling, ejection, handling, maintenance)

 a mold designer faces when designing a mold and briefly describe in detail